IBM/event-streams/_2019.2.1/02-installing/06-configuring.md

 Field  | Description  | Default
 --|---|--
-**CPU request for Kafka brokers**  | The expected CPU resource that will be required for each Kafka broker expressed in CPU units.  | `1000m`
+**CPU request for Kafka brokers**  | The minimum required CPU core for each Kafka broker.
+Specify integers, fractions (for example, 0.5), or millicore values (for example, 100m, where 100m is equivalent to .1 core).  | `1000m`
-**Memory request for Kafka brokers**  | The base amount of memory allocated for each Kafka broker.
-The value should be a plain integer using one of these suffixes: Gi, G, Mi, M.  | `2Gi`
+**CPU limit for Kafka brokers**  | The maximum amount of CPU core allocated to each Kafka broker when the broker is heavily loaded.
+Specify integers, fractions (for example, 0.5), or millicores values (for example, 100m, where 100m is equivalent to .1 core).  |  `1000m`
-**CPU limit for Kafka brokers**  | The maximum CPU resource that is allowed for each Kafka broker when the broker is heavily loaded expressed in CPU units.  |  `1000m`
+**Memory request for Kafka brokers**  | The minimum amount of memory required for each Kafka broker in bytes.
+Specify integers with one of these suffixes: E, P, T, G, M, K, or power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki. | `2Gi`
-**Memory limit for Kafka brokers**  | The maximum amount of memory that will be allocated for each Kafka broker when the broker is heavily loaded.
-The value should be a plain integer using one of these suffixes: Gi, G, Mi, M.  | `2Gi`
+**Memory limit for Kafka brokers**  | The maximum amount of memory in bytes allocated to each Kafka broker when the broker is heavily loaded.
+Specify integers with suffixes: E, P, T, G, M, K, or power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.  | `2Gi`
 **Kafka brokers**  | Number of brokers in the Kafka cluster.  | `3` **Cluster configuration ConfigMap**  | Provide the name of a ConfigMap containing Kafka configuration to apply changes to Kafka's server.properties.
 See [how to create a ConfigMap](../planning/#configmap-for-kafka-static-configuration) for your installation.  | `None`
 **Enable secure JMX connections** | Select to make each Kafka broker’s JMX port accessible to secure connections from applications running inside the {{site.data.reuse.icp}} cluster.
 When access is enabled, you can configure your applications to [connect to a secure JMX port](../../security/secure-jmx-connections/) and read Kafka metrics.
 Also, see [**External monitoring settings**](#external-monitoring) for application-specific configuration requirements. | `Not selected (false)`